-- professional registration or membership generally gained on having passed examinations of a professional body – Contact us if your qualification fits into this category; and
+- Professional registration or membership generally gained on having passed examinations of a professional body – Contact us if your qualification fits into this category

-Trades Recognition Australia completes skills assessments for people who want to apply for a skilled visa from the Department of Immigration and Border Protection.
+Trades Recognition Australia completes skills assessments for people who want to apply for a skilled visa from the Department of Home Affairs.
 For more information, visit the Trades Recognition Australia website.

 Yes; however, you must attach a letter to the application signed by the person authorising you to act as their agent.

 You can ask for a review.
-Email email@example.com, making sure you include your contact details and reference number, and state why you disagree with your assessment outcome.
+Email the Overseas Qulifications Unit (OQU) at email@example.com, making sure you include your contact details and reference number, and state why you disagree with your assessment outcome.
 Your assessment will be reviewed and you will be advised of the outcome.

 A certified copy is a photocopied document that has been checked by a certifying person who confirms that it is a true copy of the original document.
 To have your documents certified, you will need to take the original document and a copy to a certifying person for signing.